brettz9/integrity-matters/README.md

     1. Convert `type="module"` to `defer=""` scripts
     2. Drop any `nomodule=""` scripts
     3. Attach disclaimer as first comment (e.g., that this is a built file)

+## Medium priority to-dos

+1. Fix: Allow local file fetches when not `local` but expressed as `node_modules` (or auto-act like `--ignoreURLFetches`)
+1. Enhancement: Force addition of `integrity` even when attribute not present
-1. See about getting HTML parser to preserve whitespace between attributes so that preserves preexisting whitespace when re-serialized?
+1. Fix: See about getting HTML parser to preserve whitespace between attributes so that preserves preexisting whitespace when re-serialized?
     Seems `cheerio` is using
     [dom-serializer](https://github.com/cheeriojs/dom-serializer/blob/master/src/index.ts)